katmore/clientcal/README.md

 ### user manager utility
  * Location: [bin/clientcal-user.php](bin/clientcal-user.php)

-The **user manager utility** manages ClientCal login users.
-Users can be created, removed, and modified.
+The **user manager utility** manages ClientCal web users.
+Web users can be created, removed, and modified.

 The `--help` and `--usage` switches provides details regarding advanced usage (such as quiet mode and avoiding prompts):
 ```sh